-More Than 25 Years Of Experience Handling Family Law Matters
+Three Decades Of Experience Handling Family Law Matters

 If you are facing the end of a marriage or need help with another family legal dispute, we can help.
 Contact our Trenton divorce and family law attorney online or call 734-692-3225 to schedule a free initial consultation.

 Working To Resolve Your Divorce And Family Law Concerns

 Our Trenton divorce attorney can help guide you through the divorce process and handle all related issues, including:

 - Division of property, debt and investments: The general rule is that whatever is accumulated during the marriage is divided 50-50.
 However, there are exceptions to this rule, and we will work with you to help get a favorable resolution.

 - Child and spousal support: Child support payments are determined using a statutory equation that takes income and child custody into account.
 Spousal support, or alimony, is not guaranteed.
 It may be warranted in situations where a person has been disabled, has been married a long time and has not been working, or has no marketable job skills.
 Alimony is often temporary.

 - Child custody: The objective of the state of Michigan is to give both parents joint legal and physical custody.
 However, custody ultimately comes down to what arrangement is in the children’s best interests.
 A parent’s work schedule and parenting ability are taken into account.

 - Parenting time: The state of Michigan recognizes that it is in the best interests of the child to maintain a relationship with both parents.
 Even if one parent is granted primary custody, we can help ensure that a relationship with the other parent is maintained.